Sightseeing in Majorca

 Water Sports for All in Majorca

-If you're an adrenaline junkie and don't mind getting wet then you need look no further than the many beaches along Majorca's coastline when booking cheap flights to Majorca.
+If you're an adrenaline junkie and don't mind getting wet then you need look no further than the many beaches along Majorca's coastline.
 There are facilities provided for sailing, windsurfing, diving, waterskiing and much more.

-The Paseo Maritimo is home to two of the main yachting facilities in Majorca, Real Club Nautico and Club de Mar, or if you're not a sailor then why not relax and take a trip on a glass-bottomed boat to check out the marine life.
+The Paseo Maritimo is home to two of the main yachting facilities in Majorca, Real Club Nautico and Club de Mar.
+If you're not a sailor then why not relax and take a trip on a glass bottom boat to check out the marine life.

 Golf Holidays and Go Karting in Majorca